tpgmartin/machine-learning-nanodegree/capstone/report.md

 ### Improvement

-The major bottleneck for this project was the implementation of the SVM classifier used by Scikit-Learn.
-This SVM does not scale well for larger datasets, with a reported order of growth between the square of the number of samples and the cube the number of samples[11].
-A number of solutions to explore include trying to better utilise caching of calculated distances in memory, trying alternatives to Scikit-Learn like Vowpal Wabbit, or make better use of dedicated hardware, such as running the SVM on the GPU rather than a general purpose CPU.
+The major bottleneck for this project was the implementation of the SVM classifier used by SciKit-Learn.
+This SVM does not scale well for larger datasets as noted above in the "Implementation" section.
+A number of solutions to explore include trying to better utilise caching of calculated distances in memory, trying alternatives to SciKit-Learn like Vowpal Wabbit, or make better use of dedicated hardware, such as running the SVM on the GPU rather than a general purpose CPU.
 If a significant performance improvement can be made for the SVM classifier then I believe a future classifier could outperform the